Help understand the trends and patterns of bird window collisions on the UW-Madison campus

 Thankfully, we do know a little bit about the problem.
 Tall buildings with lots of reflective glass are a big problem.
 So are buildings with lights on during the night when birds are migrating.
 But there is still much to learn.
 For example, the role of vegetation and the angle and design of glass-fronted facades are still largely unknown.

-The Bird Collision Corps is a new, Madison, WI-based citizen science project in its pilot year that works with volunteers who help study what leads to bird deaths caused by window strikes.
-To do so, the Bird Collision Corps is working with the University of Wisconsin-Madison to document bird strikes at campus buildings during spring and fall migration.
+The Bird Collision Corps is a new, Madison, WI-based citizen science project in its second year that works with volunteers who help study what leads to bird deaths caused by window strikes.
+To do so, the Bird Collision Corps is working with the University of Wisconsin-Madison, Dane County’s Wildlife Center, and American Bird Conservancy to document bird strikes at campus buildings during spring and fall migration.

 How does the program work?

 Your help is needed!
 Program partners have identified 13 high-priority buildings on the UW-Madison campus to monitor for bird strikes.
-These buildings were monitored during the spring 2018 survey, and some found significant bird mortality.
-Now as birds migrate south for the winter, we need to study the effect in the same way.
+These buildings were monitored during the spring and fall 2018 surveys, and some found significant bird mortality.
+We will continue to collect data on this important issue and build a solid case for change to make the UW-Madison campus friendlier for birds and share our results with the broader community.

-TIME FRAME: Volunteers sign up to monitor a sector of campus that includes at least two of these buildings between September 10 and October 31.
-You can sign up for as many shifts per week as you'd like and are able, but we do expect you to commit to surveying your sector every week (give or take!) until the survey period ends.
+TIME FRAME: Volunteers sign up to monitor a sector of campus that includes at least two of these buildings between April 15 and June 1.
+You can sign up for at least two shifts per week, and we ask you to commit to surveying your sector on those days every week (give or take!) until the survey period ends.

-WEEKLY COMMITMENT: Time slots for monitoring are between dawn-8:00 a.m. and between 9:00-11:00 a.m. – your choice!
+WEEKLY COMMITMENT: We ask that volunteers sign up for a minimum of two shifts per week.
+Surveying your sector will likely take between 45-90 minutes per survey, and you can choose to do your survey between dawn-8:00 a.m. or 9:00-11:00 a.m.
 You may survey your buildings individually, or form a team of 2-3 individuals who will split up your weeks or survey duties.
-Surveying your sector will likely take between 45-90 minutes per survey.

 TRAINING: Volunteers will receive training and resources for completing the surveys and handling injured or killed birds.
 No expertise in bird ID or handling is required!
-You will choose to attend one of two training sessions: Friday, Sept.
-7 at 2pm or Sunday, Sept.
-9 at 12pm on the UW campus.
+We will offer in person trainings (dates/times TBD).
 Online training will be available, but is not encouraged (in person training is much more valuable!).

 Data collected through this program will be analyzed and shared with the UW-Madison facilities community, researchers, and the general public in an effort to make the campus a more bird-friendly place and advance our broader knowledge of causes and solutions to the window strike problem.